 After identifying what to release, counterbalance it by writing positive affirmations or intentions for the coming spring.
 Focus on qualities you wish to cultivate and aspects of yourself you want to nurture.

 Close your eyes and spend a few moments in meditative silence.
-Visualize a warm, golden light enveloping you, cleansing and revitalizing every part of your being.
+Visualise a warm, golden light enveloping you, cleansing and revitalising every part of your being.

 Acknowledge the cleansing process and express gratitude for the opportunity to release the old and welcome the new.
 Feel a sense of lightness and readiness for the approaching spring.